gokulmInfy/m2x-arduino/README.md

 ==========================
 1. Signup for an [M2X Account](https://m2x.att.com/signup).
 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
-3. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Feed ID_.
+3. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Device ID_.
 4. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
 5. Obtain an Arduino with built-in wifi or ethernet, or a separate wifi or ethernet shield and [set it up](http://arduino.cc/en/Guide/HomePage).
 These docs were written for an [__Arduino Uno__](http://arduino.cc/en/Main/arduinoBoardUno) with a wifi or ethernet shield but the instructions can be adapted for other Arduino models.